 Tell your doctor as soon as possible if your side effects become severe.

 What is a drug interaction?

 If you take 2 or more medicines at the same time, the way your body processes each drug can change.
-When this happens, the risk of side effects from each drug increases and each drug may not work the way it should.
-This is called a "drug-drug interaction."
+When this happens, the risk of side effects from each drug increases.
+Plus, each drug may not work the way it should.
+This is called a “drug-drug interaction.”
 Vitamins and herbal supplements can also affect the way your body processes medicine.

-Certain foods or drinks can also prevent your medicine from working the way it should or make side effects worse.
-This is called a "drug-food interaction."
+Nutrients in certain foods or drinks can also prevent your medicine from working the way it should.
+They can also make side effects worse.
+This is called a “drug-nutrient interaction.”

 Drug-drug interactions and drug-food interactions can be dangerous.
-Be certain that your doctor knows all of the over-the-counter and prescription medicines, vitamins and herbal supplements that you are taking.
-Also, talk to your doctor before you take any new over-the-counter or prescription medicine, or use a vitamin or herbal supplement.
+Be certain that your doctor knows everything you are taking.
+This includes all over-the-counter (OTC) and prescription medicines, vitamins, and herbal supplements.
+And don’t start taking any new medicines without first talking to your doctor.
+This includes any new OTC or prescription medicine, vitamin, or herbal supplement.

 It’s important to take medicines exactly as your doctor tells you to.
 Ask your doctor whether you need to avoid any foods or drinks while using your cholesterol-lowering medicine.

 Questions for your doctor